soulsheng/caffe/README.md

 show class without code/id

-count uo samples to item of file view
+count samples to item of file view and sort

 add property page for level condition for file view